9QIX/Google-Cybersecurity-Certification-Notes/VII. Automate Cybersecurity Tasks with Python/Week 2/II. Work with functions.md

 	- The code is executed, demonstrating that the returned percentage isn't directly printed to the screen but is instead used in subsequent code to trigger the "Account locked" message.
 - **Preview of Future Topics:**
 	- The passage concludes by teasing upcoming discussions on built-in functions in Python, offering a glimpse into more ready-to-use functions in the language.

+# Functions and variables

+Previously, you focused on working with multiple parameters and arguments in functions and returning information from functions.
+In this reading, you’ll review these concepts.
+You'll also be introduced to a new concept: global and local variables.

+## Working with variables in functions

+Working with variables in functions requires an understanding of both parameters and arguments.
+The terms parameters and arguments have distinct uses when referring to variables in a function.
+Additionally, if you want the function to return output, you should be familiar with return statements.

+### Parameters

+A **parameter** is an object that is included in a function definition for use in that function.
+When you define a function, you create variables in the function header.
+They can then be used in the body of the function.
+In this context, these variables are called parameters.
+For example, consider the following function:

+def remaining_login_attempts(maximum_attempts, total_attempts):

+    print(maximum_attempts - total_attempts)

+This function takes in two variables, maximum_attempts and total_attempts and uses them to perform a calculation.
+In this example, maximum_attempts and total_attempts are parameters.

+### Arguments

+In Python, an **argument** is the data brought into a function when it is called.
+When calling remaining_login_attempts in the following example, the integers 3 and 2 are considered arguments:

+remaining_login_attempts(3, 2)

+These integers pass into the function through the parameters that were identified when defining the function.
+In this case, those parameters would be maximum_attempts and total_attempts.
+3 is in the first position, so it passes into maximum_attempts.
+Similarly, 2 is in the second position and passes into total_attempts.

+### Return statements

+When defining functions in Python, you use return statements if you want the function to return output.
+The return keyword is used to return information from a function.

+The return keyword appears in front of the information that you want to return.
+In the following example, it is before the calculation of how many login attempts remain:

+def remaining_login_attempts(maximum_attempts, total_attempts):

+    return maximum_attempts - total_attempts

+**Note:** The return keyword is not a function, so you should not place parentheses after it.

+Return statements are useful when you want to store what a function returns inside of a variable to use elsewhere in the code.
+For example, you might use this variable for calculations or within conditional statements.
+In the following example, the information returned from the call to remaining_login_attempts is stored in a variable called remaining_attempts.
+Then, this variable is used in a conditional that prints a "Your account is locked" message when remaining_attempts is less than or equal to 0.
+You can run this code to explore its output: